flanksource/docs/mission-control/docs/playbooks/concepts/playbook.md

 ### Conditionally running actions

-Playbook actions can be conditionally run using a CEL Expression.
-The expressions should either return
+Playbook actions can be selectively executed based on CEL expressions.
+These expressions must either return

 - a boolean value _(`true` indicating run the action & skip the action otherwise)_
 - or a special function among the ones listed below